New Russian offensive underway in Ukraine, says NATO

 Reuters was not able to independently verify the battlefield reports.

-The United Nations' human rights office said on Monday that it had recorded 7,199 civilian deaths and 11,756 wounded since Russia's Feb.
+The U.N. human rights office said on Monday it had recorded 7,199 civilian deaths and 11,756 wounded since Russia's Feb.
 24 invasion, mostly from shelling and missile and air strikes.
 However, it believed the actual figure was far higher.

-Russia invaded Ukraine on Feb.
-24, 2022, in what it calls a "special military operation" to "denazify" the country and protect Russian speakers.
+Russia launched what it calls its "special military operation" to "denazify" Ukraine and protect Russian speakers.
 Western leaders say it was nothing more than a land grab.

+"Such claims are completely unfounded and unsubstantiated," Russia's foreign ministry said in a statement on Tuesday.

-Zelenskiy said last week his country had uncovered a Russian intelligence plan "for the destruction of Moldova."
-Days later the government of the country, bordering Ukraine and Romania, resigned.
+Zelenskiy said last week his country had uncovered a Russian intelligence plan "for the destruction of Moldova".
+Days later the government of the country, which borders Ukraine and Romania, resigned.

 Russia denied last year wanting to intervene in Moldova after authorities in Transdniestria, a breakaway region that has survived for three decades with support from Moscow, said they had been targeted by a series of attacks.

-With Ukraine desperate for more weapons, defence ministers from several NATO countries allied to Kyiv will meet in Germany on Tuesday to discuss possible further military aid.
+With Ukraine desperate for more weapons, defence ministers from several NATO allies will meet in Brussels on Tuesday to discuss more military aid.

 On the eve of the meeting, Ukraine's top general and the most senior U.S. Army commander in Europe discussed military aid and training in a telephone conversation.
 Ukraine says it needs fighter jets and long-range missiles.